 You try to buy only the safest products for your kids, but you just aren’t sure what’s okay and what’s dangerous.
 But don’t worry!
 One of the easiest ways to protect your family is by reading recycling codes on the bottom of your plastic tubs, bottles, and children’s toys.
-These “plastic numbers” can tell you which items are safe (and which to skip).
+These “plastic numbers” can help you find plastics that are safe (and which to skip).

 Plastic is everywhere, from food containers to changing pads to crib mattresses.
 While we can’t completely avoid all man-made chemicals, we can make safer choices by knowing which plastics we’re using and what kinds of chemicals are in it.